SuperGlue2025/SuperGlue2025/docs/pipeline.md

 ## ADMET Property Prediction

-SuperGlue integrates **ADMET-ai**, an open-source machine learning platform trained on datasets from the **Therapeutics Data Commons**, to predict drug-like properties.
+Super-Glue integrates **ADMET-ai**, an open-source machine learning platform trained on datasets from the **Therapeutics Data Commons**, to predict drug-like properties.

 ### How it Works